alexzhangs/aws-cfn-vpn/README.md

-Note: If you are proceeding without the tools, then you will have to manually edit config files and upload templates and Lambda functions to S3, and handle the parameters for each nested template.
+Note: If you are proceeding without the tools, then you will have to manually edit config files and upload templates and Lambda functions to S3, and handle the parameters for each nested template, which is most people want to avoid.

 ### Prepare AWS Accounts